oasiswork/copiste/README.md

 Using copiste
 -------------

-Copiste sets up realtime replication once enabled and let you "replay" the replication against the data that is already in your db to *initialize* right after you've install it.
+Copiste sets up realtime replication once it's enabled and let you "replay" the replication against the data that is already in your db to *initialize* your replica.

+Once your *manifest* is written (let's say in `manifest.py`):

-Then you have to write your manifest, let's say it's `manifest.py` Load it into PostgreSQL with
+Load it into *PostgreSQL* and enable triggers with

     $ copiste install manifest.py